SOF Participates in Noble Partner 22

 |0

-This work, SOF Participates in Noble Partner 22 [Image 3 of 3], by SGT Michael Crews, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SOF Participates in Noble Partner 22 [Image 3 of 3], by CPL Kamren Chotalal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT